 Since masks are basically made of a plastic called propylene and are not going to break down quickly, this can cause serious environmental problems (we’ve talked about how damaging plastic is to our oceans in our last blog post – Microplastic).
 In addition to environmental damage, improper littering of face masks can aggravate the situation by spreading germs in the air and the water, delaying the disinfection period.

 It is an undeniable fact that using masks is one of the preventive measures against COVID-19.
 But not all people have to wear masks in daily life.
 People with respiratory problems can harm their health when they wear masks for a long time since it disturbs air circulations.
 Also, if people do not know about the right way of using face masks or do not know how to follow the proper disposal instruction, using a face mask is useless.

-We contacted the City of Toronto to learn where and how to dispose of used masks to prevent transmission of COVID-19.
-We will keep you informed of this matter once the city gets back to us.
+We contacted to the City of Toronto to learn where and how to dispose these used masks to prevent transmission of COVID-19.
+We will inform more information about this matter once we get back from the city.

 We hope everyone who is subscribed to Oxygenate is safe and is keeping healthy against the virus.
 Keep in mind that according to the WHO, washing your hands, not touching your face and staying clean is the most important actions to avoid the infection.
 Oxygenate, is always looking for ways to help the community and are always thinking about the environment.
 We are donating our eco-friendly toothbrushes to homeless people regularly so that they have access to basic oral care and health products.
 We also recommend you helping others less fortunate if you can.
 And if you have any ideas to help the environment or the community, please leave a comment below!
 It will be a big step forward to make a better world together!